memetb/memetb.github.io/docs/rm-rf.md

 1. do not, under any circumstance, let go of your active ssh session!!!
 1. the ultimate goal should be to get access to `chmod`, `dd` and `nc`, which is then sufficient to bootstrap.
 1. it is possible to paste escaped binary text directly into a `tty`.
 I previously (incorrectly) thought the only way to do this was via `base64`
-1. there is a builtin `echo` command if you're already in a shell - this is different from the `echo` command which may no longer exist
+1. there is a builtin `echo` command if you're already in a shell - this is different from the `echo` binary which may no longer exist
 1. it is a big challenge to dump binaries onto the crippled system and then be able to execute them: doing `echo -e "<ESCAPED BINARY>" > ./cp` leaves you with a `./cp` that doesn't have an execute bit set
 1. you can do a poor man's `ls` by doing `for i in *; do echo $i; done`
 1. `gcc -static` is your friend because there are no `.so` files anywhere (including `libc.so`).
 However, it produces very large files (large for manual copy pasting, that is)
 1. build super minimal `C` programs that do a single thing (like chmod)
 1. when things show up as "file not found", (like when calling `cp`), it's because an `.so` is missing.
 Best way to determine what `so`'s a binary requires are using `ldd $(which cp)` (on a live system)
 1. having access to a live system of the same kind (e.g. armv7 or amd64) is crucial in maintaining sanity

-Note: to escape text for binary pasting, use `xxd -p < netcat | sed 's/../\\x&/g' | awk '{printf $0}' > netcat.dump`
+1. to escape text for binary pasting, use `xxd -p < netcat | sed 's/../\\x&/g' | awk '{printf $0}' > netcat.dump`.
+The resultant data can be directly copy pasted into an interactive ssh session

 ## Game plan